itstechaj/ml_algorithms/README.md

 # ml_algorithms
-This Repo contains ML algorithms implementation from scratch and also its detailed comparison with the official implementation.
+This Repo contains Detailed Explanation of ML algorithms amd its implementation from scratch and also detailed comparison with the official implementation.